Leading in Innovation and Technology

 Lokomat® Locomotion Therapy for Children

-TIRR Memorial Hermann Kirby Glen is the only facility in Texas to have the Pediatric Lokomat, which allows intensive locomotion therapy for small children with cerebral palsy or other neurological disorders.
+TIRR Memorial Hermann Kirby Glen is one of the only facilities in Texas that has the Pediatric Lokomat, which allows intensive locomotion therapy for small children with cerebral palsy or other neurological disorders.

 The Broughton Foundation, the Wednesday Charity Club and other individuals donated the funds for this equipment.